 (2) Residential Property. - The following ceilings apply to renewable energy property placed in service for residential purposes:

-hundred dollars ($1,400) per dwelling unit for solar energy equipment for
+thousand four hundred dollars ($1,400) per dwelling unit for solar energy

 heating.heating, including pool heating.